 You seem to be in the transitional transformation level.
 Trauma is held in the body – the issues are in the tissues.
 While Centering Prayer can help dislodge and heal it, and the Welcoming Prayer continues the unloading, healing and coping, even Fr.
 Keating acknowledged the need for good counseling and professional help to deal with traumatic events.
 Resources like the 12-steps, counseling, somatic therapies, etc., all can help.
 Ultimately it comes down to a combination of practices—spiritual, psychological, physical—and with God’s grace, their cumulation and your dedication bring healing and freedom.
 These are all manifestation of God’s gifts; use them as you need.
 Remember the gift of Centering Prayer is the constant and never-ending consenting to God’s presence and action in our lives through all of God’s creation.

-- See the article here on page 9, “Transformed Trauma,” giving practical advice about how to properly engage contemplative practices to access deep healing.
+- See the article in the December 2015 newsletter on page 9, “Transformed Trauma,” giving practical advice about how to properly engage contemplative practices to access deep healing.

-- See this article by Dave Scheider on page 9, "Post-Traumatic Prayer," about his experience of being healed by the prayer.
+- See this article in the June 2017 newsletter by Dave Scheider on page 9, “Post-Traumatic Prayer,” about his experience of being healed by the prayer.

 - The article immediately following Dave’s by Ray Leonardini is also related (p.
 11)